scality/Zenko/tests/ctst/HOW_TO_WRITE_TESTS.md

 - Location creation;
 - Bucket Website endpoints.

-... must be created before the test start, or in a dedicated set of test.
+... must be created before the test start, or in a dedicated set of tests, that is, a set of test executed before all tests having a specific tag used for identifying the feature(s).

 **Rule #4**